-Wagyu Beef is a great dish, but you don’t have to take a long time to master the art of cooking it.
+Wagyu Beef is a wonderful dish, but it doesn’t take long to master the art of cooking it.
 In fact, with just a little bit of your time and care, you can maximize the flavor and texture of your Wagyu.
-Here are several professional tips that will help you cook your Wagyu beef like a pro.
+Here are some tips to help you how to cook Wagyu beef like a pro.

 1. Pick the right cut

 Believe it or not, choosing the right Wagyu steak helps you to win half the battle.
 You can choose a standard cut like a filet or ribeye, or take the road less traveled with kebab, flank steak, teres major, English roast, patties, flat iron, or chuck steak.
 Don’t be intimidated—you, too, can master the art of cooking a unique cut at home.